IntelliTect/Documentation/Carbon/Carbon.md

  ![Carbon Infographic](Media/Carbon-Infographic.svg)
 ______
 ## Introduction
-Carbon is used to replicate CCB and MDM accounts, or convert from one to the other.
+Carbon is used to replicate CCB and MDM accounts or convert from one to the other.
 It makes it easy to copy or create accounts in groups up to 100 making it easy to set up training and testing environments.
-You can replicate accounts to create completely new accounts including an unique account number, premise, new keys etc. Or you can replicate accounts to create identical copies of the account with all the same data.
+You can replicate accounts to create completely new accounts including a unique account number, premise, new keys, etc. Or you can replicate accounts to create identical copies of the account with all the same data.

 ## Getting Started
 This documentation provides information on Carbon by IntelliTect.